cps-sei/mcda/README.txt

 INTRODUCTION

-Welcome to the Model Checking for Distributed Algorithms code repository!
+Welcome to the Model Checking for Distributed Applications code repository!

 The MCDA project attempts to formally verify the correctness, safety or other critical properties of distributed algorithm implementations, before